GerritCodeReview/k8s-gerrit/README.md

 # Helm Charts

-These Helm charts can be used to install a Gerrit cluster consisting of a Gerrit master and a Gerrit replica on a Kubernetes cluster.
+These Helm charts can be used to install a Gerrit cluster consisting of a Gerrit and a Gerrit replica on a Kubernetes cluster.
 A helm version newer than 3.0 is required to follow the instructions provided with the helm charts.

 To evaluate and test the helm-charts, they can be installed on a local machine